inhinias/Arcanum/README.md

 # Axon
-A small tool for saving encrypted passwords in a local database.
+A small tool for saving encrypted passwords in a database.

-On startup it will show a key, note it down and store it somewhere save.
+On startup it will show a dialog to connect to a database.
+The information will then be encrypted and stored in this database.
+Have a look at the code and adjust it to your needs (tables, encryption, etc.).
-Use this key then whenever you want to access your passwords.

 NOTE: